KingSahil/whatsapp-clipboard-image-rotator/README.md

 # WhatsApp Clipboard Image Rotator

-A lightweight desktop application that runs in your system tray, allowing you to instantly rotate images with global hotkeys - perfect for fixing those sideways photos before sharing them on WhatsApp or other platforms!
+A lightweight desktop application that runs in your system tray, allowing you to instantly rotate images with global hotkeys - perfect for fixing those sideways photos on WhatsApp or other platforms!

 ![Clipboard Rotator Screenshot](screenshot.png)